 West Yorkshire traffic update: Two lanes closed and queueing traffic due to crash on M62

+M62 traffic update: Two lanes closed and six mile queues due to crash between two HGVs

 Incidents